GallowsDove/just-nvim/README.md

 # Just Nvim
-Just nvim is just a personal nvim configuaration.
+Just Nvim is just a personal nvim configuaration.
 It's not meant to be portable, or to appeal to anyone at all.
 Tested on Kali linux.

 ### Instalation
 First, you need to install [vim-plug](https://github.com/junegunn/vim-plug).